ziqinyeow/agno/README.md

 ## Introduction

-[Agno](https://docs.agno.com) is a lightweight library for building Agents that can reason, have memory, knowledge, tools and support multi-modal inputs and outputs.
+[Agno](https://docs.agno.com) is a lightweight library for building Agents that can reason, have memory, knowledge, tools and multi-modal support.
+Build Reasoning Agents, Multi-Modal Agents, Teams of Agents and Agentic Workflows.

 Here's an Agent that writes a financial report by reasoning through each step: